CSUN-IT/sword-api-uploader/README.md

 This is the password that will be used for authentication during SWORD operations.

-## Thesis File Path Environment Variables
+## :mortar_board: Thesis File Path Environment Variables

 You need to add these environment variables if you are performing deposits for theses or academic dissertations.